 In December 2016 a purported shareholder class action lawsuit was filed in U.S. District Court for the Central District of California against UHS and certain UHS officers alleging violations of the federal securities laws.
 The case was originally filed as Heed v.
 Universal Health Services, Inc. et. al. (Case No. 2:16-CV-09499-PSG-JC).
 The court subsequently appointed Teamsters Local 456 Pension Fund and Teamsters Local 456 Annuity Fund to serve as lead plaintiffs.
 The case has been transferred to the U.S. District Court for the Eastern District of Pennsylvania and the style of the case has been changed to Teamsters Local 456 Pension Fund, et. al. v.
 Universal Health Services, Inc. et. al. (Case No. 2:17-CV-02817-LS).
 In September, 2017, Teamsters Local 456 Pension Fund filed an amended complaint.
 The amended class action complaint alleges violations of federal securities laws relating to disclosures made in public filings associated with alleged practices and operations at our behavioral health facilities.
 Plaintiffs seek monetary damages for shareholders during the defined class period as a result of the decrease in share price following various public disclosures or reports.
 In December, 2017, we filed a motion to dismiss the amended complaint.
 In August, 2019, the court granted our motion to dismiss.
 Plaintiffs subsequently filed a motion with the court seeking leave to file a second amended complaint.
 In April, 2020, the court denied Plaintiffs' motion to file a second amended complaint.
 Plaintiffs have filed an appeal with the 3d Circuit Court of Appeals.
 We deny liability and intend to defend ourselves vigorously.
-At this time, we are uncertain as to potential liability or financial exposure, if any, which may be associated with this matter.
+The parties have recently initiated settlement negotiations during the pendency of the appeal, however, we can provide no assurance that a settlement will be reached.
+We are uncertain as to potential liability or financial exposure, if any, which may be associated with this matter.